 Your employer is responsible for sending or manually distributing the check to you—check your paystub in Gusto to determine how your employer processed the payment (via direct deposit or check).

 If you don't see the money in your account on the pay date and believe there’s a delay with your payment, follow the steps below to troubleshoot:

 Contact your administrator with any questions or issues.

 If your employer is unable to help, they can contact us from the Help or Priority support section of their admin account—our team is able to provide more explicit details about in-flight payments or any errors to admins.

-Here you can see how you're being paid (salary, hourly, etc.), your job title, and your wages at any time in your account.
+You can view how you're being paid (salary, hourly, etc.), your job title, and your wages at any time in your account.